Need I say anything more?

 TAGS: bay leaves, broth, butter, celery, extra virgin olive oil, onion, parmigiano reggiano, rice, rose water, saffron, white wine

-MORE RECIPIES OF THIS TYPE: italian, mains, recipes, salads & sides
+MORE RECIPIES OF THIS TYPE: Grains, italian, mains, pasta, recipes, salads & sides

 Vigor Trigger: Click the pink for health benefits!